 The meat is Top Choice Chuck Roast and is marinated in Red wine, vinegar, and special German spices.
 This meal includes: 1 Marinated German Sauerbraten (3-4 lbs), 1 jar red cabbage and 1 bag Spaetzle.
 The kit serves 4 p and you will get overnight shipping during the warmer summer months.

 Ingredients German Sauerbraten

-For the Marinade: 1/2 cup dry red wine, 1/2 cup red wine vinegar, 2 cups cold water, 1 medium sized onion, 5 black pepper corns and 4 whole juniper berries, 2 small bay leaves
+For the Marinade: 1/2 cup dry red wine, 1/2 cup red wine vinegar, 2 cups cold water, 1 medium sized onion, 1 carrot, 2 celery stalks or 1/2 celery root, 5 black pepper corns and 4 whole juniper berries, 2 small bay leaves

-- In a sauce pan mix wine vinegar, water, onion, crushed mix and bay leaves and bring it on high heat to a boil; let it cool off to room temperature.
+- In a sauce pan mix wine vinegar, water, onion, carrots, celery, juniper berries, black pepper corns and bay leaves and bring it on high heat to a boil; let it cool off to room temperature.